Silverpop/mobile-connector-sdk-android/AndroidUpAndRunningScript.md

 }
 ```

-## Run Project
+## Run App
 1. In the Run Configurations click the run button for ```app```
 1. Pick the emulator or Android device of your choice.
-If you haven't set any up yet you can find some instructions [here](http://developer.android.com/training/basics/firstapp/running-app.html).
+You can set these up under Tools > Android > AVD Manager.
+Additional instructions can be found [here](http://developer.android.com/training/basics/firstapp/running-app.html).
 1. The app will start up and the text will change to "Connection Successful!" once the application has successfully authenticated with the Silverpop APIs